 4. “Last Christmas” didn’t reach No. 1 on the UK charts until 2021.

 As the movie Love Actually reminds us, scoring a Christmas No. 1 in the UK is a really big deal.
 Unfortunately, “Last Christmas” didn’t give Wham! that honor—at least not at first.
 It stalled at No. 2, and for more than 35 years it had the distinction of being the highest-selling UK single of all time to not reach #1.
 But in the decades since its release, “Last Christmas” has charted around the holiday season on several occasions.
 On January 1, 2021—36 years after its original release—“Last Christmas” finally nabbed the top spot.
+On December 30, 2022, it reached the top of the charts in the UK yet again.

 5. It was another song featuring George Michael that kept “Last Christmas” at No. 2 in 1984.